vumichien/cocoindex/examples/image_search/README.md

 ![image](https://github.com/user-attachments/assets/3a696344-c9b4-46e8-9413-6229dbb8672a)

 - Qdrant for Vector Storage
-- Ollama Gemma3 (Image to Text)
-- CLIP ViT-L/14 - Embeddings Model
+- CLIP ViT-L/14 - Embeddings Model for both images and text
 - Live Update

 ## Make sure Postgres and Qdrant are running